anutron/more-behaviors/Docs/Delegators/Delegator.Fx.Reveal.md

 ### Options

-* target - (*string*; required) - a selector which will return the DOM element to show/hide.
+* target - (*string*) - a selector which will return the DOM element to show/hide.
 Use selectors provided by [Slick](https://github.com/mootools/slick) to select parents and sibling trees.
+* targets - (*string*) - same as `target` except this will apply the effect to multiple targets (all the ones that match the selector).
 * fxOptions - (*object*; optional) - a set of options to be passed to `Fx.Reveal`.